 When it comes to furnace installation, there’s no room for error.
 Furnace repair issues can be quite costly, and when installation isn’t handled properly, that’s exactly what it will lead to.
-Furnace installation is a delicate process that requires careful attention to detail, which means you need an experienced team that knows what they’re doing.
+New furnace installation is a delicate process that requires careful attention to detail, which means you need an experienced team that knows what they’re doing.
 Some furnace installation companies skip over important steps during installation and only do the bare minimum.

 At Top Notch Heating & Air, we work hard to provide thorough furnace installation that will ensure reliable functionality.
 We understand that you may not think about your furnace regularly, but when problems arise, it’s a big deal.
 You may experience your furnace breaking down in the middle of winter, which is an immense problem.
 You’ll need quick and efficient new furnace installation services, which is what we do best.
-With furnace installation, you can count on us to provide you with a new furnace that will work well for years to come.
+With furnace cost and installation, you can count on us to provide you with a new furnace that will work well for years to come.